 This FORS Guide is the third in a series on data anonymisation.
-The first Guide (Stam & Kleiner, 2020) focuses on the larger legal, ethical, and strategic considerations around anonymisation, while the second (Stam & Diaz, 2023) addresses the anonymisation of qualitative data, in particular interview transcriptions.
-For a general introduction to the benefits and requirements of data sharing, see the FORS Guide 21 (Heers, 2023).
+The first FORS Guide (Stam & Kleiner, 2020) focuses on the larger legal, ethical, and strategic considerations around anonymisation, while the second FORS Guide of the serie (Stam & Diaz, 2023) addresses the anonymisation of qualitative data, in particular interview transcriptions.
+For a general introduction to the benefits and requirements of data sharing, see the FORS Guide (Heers, 2023).